 - Increase investments in transportation

 Cook County transportation staff will evaluate and score the proposals to determine which projects will be chosen this year.
-Program information is available at https://www.cookcountyil.gov/investincook2019.
-Award letters will be sent out in the summer of 2019, and a corresponding list of grantees will be published on the project webpage.
+For program information and to apply for a grant, visit www.cookcountyil.gov/investincook Award letters will be sent out in the summer of 2020, and a corresponding list of grantees will be published on the project webpage.